 Volume 1 of the TDA contains the Biophysical and Socio-Economic review; Volume 2 contains a discussion of Areas of Concern, and the Causal Chain Analysis.
+Page numbering continues from Volume 1.

 8. Prioritisation of main transboundary areas of concern